 Crosses the Line Twice: The character of Alphonse the Porcupine revolves around pretending to attempt suicide to get attention.

-Ensemble Darkhorse: Da Crocs.
+Ensemble Dark Horse: Da Crocs.
 Also, Orca.
 Ironically, Pastis decided to kill him off when he thought he was unpopular.
 By the time he realized Orca was popular, it was too late.
-Nonetheless, the character has sporadically made a couple appearances here and there, with the usual explanation that he "un-died".
+Nonetheless, the character made one more appearance in an arc about baseball, with the usual explanation that he "un-died".
+Although, immediately afterwards, Rat states "I had to kick Orca off our team, because technically, he's dead.".

 Pastis has commented that he gets letters if Danny Donkey goes to long without appearing.